Home safety assessment

 Our experienced occupational therapist will guide you through a full assessment of your home, ensuring you have a complete understanding of your home safety requirements.
 We offer an interactive session where you can participate, ask questions, and work together to address any safety concerns.
 Based on the assessment, you will receive personalized recommendations to improve home safety so you can live at home comfortably and with peace of mind.

 Plum Tree Memory Care is proud to offer virtual home safety assessments with the support of the Centre for Aging + Brain Health Innovation (CABHI) Spark Program.
+If you live in a remote community or feel more comfortable showing your home to the occupational therapist over a video call rather than in-person, this is a great option for you.

 How can a home safety assessment help me?